geeta0606/Heat-Exchanger-Design-Tool/README.md

 # Verifying with DWSIM

-The Python-based heat exchanger calculations were validated using DWSIM under identical operating conditions.
-The results showed close agreement in heat duty, outlet temperatures, and heat exchanger performance.
+The Python-based heat exchanger design tool was validated against DWSIM using identical operating conditions.
+The calculated heat duty, heat exchanger area, effectiveness, LMTD, and maximum heat transfer showed excellent agreement with DWSIM, with deviations below 0.05% for all reported parameters.
+This validates the correctness of the implemented LMTD and effectiveness–NTU methods.

 <p align="center">
   <img src="DWSIM_Validation/Heat_Exchanger.png" width="45%">